Automatically Send Shipping Labels to Multiple Vendors using WooCommerce Shipping Plugin for FedEx

 To know more about the Shopify FedEx App, check out its product page.
 You have many amazing features like the real-time FedEx shipping estimate, bulk label generation, FedEx shipment tracking, and much more!

 Using multiple vendor products is good for the sales of both store owners and the vendors.
 Shop owners can pay commissions to the vendors for each product they sell.
 Moreover, it resolves quite a lot of issue of product management as the vendors are responsible for that.
-We saw how WooCommerce FedEx shipping plugin helps store owners handle multiple-vendor shipping scenario and send shipping labels with no problem.
+We saw how WooCommerce Shipping plugin for FedEx helps store owners handle multiple-vendor shipping scenario and send shipping labels with no problem.

 We hope this article would have helped you in some way.
 If you have any issues regarding the plugin or the Add-On, feel free to comment down below.
 You can also contact our customer support for further help.